shaohenc/shaohenc.github.io/_pages/about.md

 - **MSc.
 Thesis Research (Center of Quantum Technologies, NUS)**
 **Duration** : From	Aug-2021	To	Dec-2022
 **Advisors** :	Leong-Chuan Kwek, Jiangbin Gong, Chee-Kong Lee
-**Brief Description** : (1) Theoretical and numerical analyses of quantum algorithms (QLSP solvers such as the HHL algorithm) to study the spectral properties of physical and chemical Hamiltonians.
+**Brief Description** : (1) Theoretical and numerical analyses of quantum algorithms to study the spectral properties of physical and chemical Hamiltonians.
+We proposed and analyzed the complexity of a quantum algorithm that is able to solve for highly-excited eigenstates in a targeted manner, using QLSP solvers as a subroutine.
 (2) Theoretical and numerical study of the information-theoretic properties of many-body localized systems.
+We studied the ergodic-localization phase transition of the disordered Heisenberg model, using sum-uncertainty relations involving the quantum Fisher information for entanglement detection.
 **Publication(s)** :
   - *Scalable Quantum Computation of Highly Excited Eigenstates with Spectral Transforms* <br> **Shao-Hen Chiew**, Leong-Chuan Kwek <br> <a href="https://arxiv.org/abs/2302.06638" target="_blank">arXiv (2023).</a>
   - *Exploring the Dynamics of Quantum Information in Many-Body Localised Systems with High Performance Computing* <br> **Shao-Hen Chiew**, Leong-Chuan Kwek, Chee-Kong Lee <br> <a href="https://link.springer.com/chapter/10.1007/978-3-031-10419-0_4" target="_blank">Asian Conference on Supercomputing Frontiers, 43-58.</a>